-Many everyday objects are created using injection moulding or CNC machining – from handheld consumer objects to parts of aerospace and medical equipment and machinery.
+Many everyday objects are created using injection moulding or CNC machining – from handheld consumer objects to aerospace and medical equipment and machinery parts.
 Understanding the best type of material to use for your injection moulding project is essential.

-Generally speaking, deciding on the right material to use for your injection moulding project can be determined by considering the following material properties:
+Generally speaking, deciding on the suitable material to use for your injection moulding project can be determined by considering the following material properties:

 Other considerations to bear in mind when deciding which material to injection mould include environmental conditions of the final product (including temperature, UV and flame resistance), aesthetic requirements and ergonomic requirements.
 All of these factors will need to be considered when selecting a plastic to injection mould, to ensure it is of the correct weight, flexibility and hardness to deal with the requirements of the end-user/end product.

 Below, we will take a deeper look into the four properties of popular injection moulding plastics, how these are determined, and examples of suitable plastics.

 Material's hardness is categorised by its resistance to pressure and indentation.
 An indenting device is used to measure ‘Shore’ hardness, of which there are two categories, type A and type D. Shore A refers to softer plastics whilst Shore D refers to harder plastics, with each category having a scale from 0 to 100 to further measure the hardness of the material in question.

 Did you know: The Shore hardness is derived from Albert Shore, who developed the durometer scale to measure material hardness.